WR 104: Structure

 The rotational axis of the binary system is directed approximately towards Earth at an estimated inclination of 0 to 16 degrees.
 This provides a fortunate viewing angle for observing the binary system and its dynamics.

 Discovered as part of the Keck Aperture Masking Experiment WR 104 is surrounded by a distinctive dusty Wolf–Rayet nebula over 200 astronomical units in diameter formed by interaction between the stellar winds of the two stars as they rotate and orbit.
 The spiral appearance of the nebula has led to the name Pinwheel Nebula being used.
 The spiral structure of the nebula is composed of dust that would be prevented from forming by WR 104's intense radiation were it not for the star's companion.
 The region where the stellar wind from the two massive stars interacts compresses the material enough for the dust to form, and the rotation of the system causes the spiral-shaped pattern.
 The round appearance of the spiral leads to the conclusion that the system is seen almost pole on, and an almost circular orbital period of 220 days had been assumed from the pinwheel outflow pattern.

+Photometric variability of the star was reported by Paul A. Crowther, in 1997.
+Large amplitude quasi-periodic variability was reported by Taichi Kato et al. in 2002.
+For that reason it was given its variable star designation, V5097 Sagittarii, in 2003.
 WR 104 shows frequent eclipse events as well as other irregular variations in brightness.
 The undisturbed apparent magnitude is around 12.7, but the star is rarely at that level.
 The eclipses are believed to be caused by dust formed from expelled material, not by the companion star.